 Sound Transit reviewed agency and jurisdictional long-range plans to identify planned and funded transportation projects.
-The following list of future projects was developed through coordination with WSDOT, City of Kent, and City of Federal Way staff.
-Very few improvements are planned by the cities of Kent and Federal Way that would alter the roadway network and intersections in the study area for the No-Build Alternative.
-In the Midway Landfill Alternative study area, the following projects are planned by the City of Kent.
+The following list of future projects was developed through coordination with WSDOT, city of Federal Way, and city of Kent staff.
+Very few improvements are planned by the cities of Federal Way and Kent that would alter the roadway network and intersections in the study area for the No-Build Alternative.
+The following projects are planned by the city of Federal Way in the Preferred and South 344th Street alternatives study area.
 Only the first project listed has secured funding.